Originally written in 2019… back by popular demand....

 I am specifically trained in early intervention/early childhood special education targeting autism.
-I have over 30 years of experience on the ground – in homes, in classrooms, with families, with mild to severe symptoms of autism, and with all ages.
-My focus is and has always been on helping the person with autism be seen, heard, and guided to meet new challenges with confidence and regulation.
+I have over 30 years of experience on the ground - in homes, in classrooms, with families, with mild to severe symptoms of autism, and with all ages.
+My focus is and has always been on helping the little person or adult with autism be seen, heard, and guided to meet new challenges with confidence and regulation.

 Before the ABA boards were formed and had certification, I was using Applied Behavior Analysis in family's homes, group homes, and later, my own specialized behavior based classroom.
 I loved it.
 I was successful with these kids.
 I was "getting” them to behave and receiving rave reviews of how compliant my kids became under my care.
 I had them using schedules as they walked in, following discrete trial programs, following scripted play routines, and on the side, we did a little FloorTime/DIR to complement their day.
 The students seemed happy in the classroom.
 They knew what to expect and when to expect it.
 When we had a new student join us, it would rock everyone’s world for a day or two but things would settle into a groove again sooner than later.